Free Student Account

 You must prove you have the funds to pay for your studies.
-As a minimum, you will need sufficient funds to pay
+As a minimum, you will need sufficient funds

-If you are over 18, you may need to pass an approved English language test before you apply for your visa.
+You may need to pass an approved English language test before you apply for your visa.

 English tests are mandatory if you are studying below degree level and may be required at degree level or above.